Translate your website?

 A few days’ work

-Essential products and services translation
+(7) Essential products and services translation

-Could you increase your Chinese search engine ranking?
+Increase your Chinese search engine ranking

 A few days’ work and ongoing maintenance

-Create a marketing website that links back to your local internet content.
+(8) Create a marketing website that links back to your local internet content.

 Active feed for the Chinese search